 If you buy something online and don’t go through a cashback site, you are leaving money on the table.

 Most people know that you can earn cashback through your credit cards.
-For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, 2x on all other travel purchases, 1x on everything else (plus a $50 annual Ultimate Rewards Hotel Credit). (you can also get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months)
+For example, the Chase Sapphire Preferred card is one of the best cashback cards that will give you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on everything else (plus a $50 annual Ultimate Rewards Hotel Credit). (you can also get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months)

 But did you know about cashback websites?